When we did it years ago we came from the other direction and hired a boat from Flores.

 There are tours from Bali you might try:

-http://www.balikomodotours.com almost 5 years agoAnswered by Original Nomad
+http://www.balikomodotours.com about 5 years agoAnswered by Original Nomad

 I also found this which suggests flying from Bali to Flores: